MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-oss-db-to-azure.md

 Contoso used Azure Migrate with the Service Map to surface the dependencies across the Contoso environment.
 Azure Migrate automatically discovered application components on Windows and Linux systems and mapped the communication between services.
 Using the Service Map feature of Azure Migrate they surfaced the connections between Contoso servers, processes, inbound and outbound connection latency, and ports across their TCP-connected architecture.
 Contoso was only required to install the [Microsoft Monitoring Agent](https://docs.microsoft.com/azure/log-analytics/log-analytics-agent-windows) and the [Microsoft Dependency Agent](https://docs.microsoft.com/azure/azure-monitor/insights/vminsights-enable-hybrid-cloud#install-the-dependency-agent-on-windows).

 With the Azure migration, Contoso has identified over 300 database instances that must be migrated.
 Of these instances, roughly 40 percent can be moved to PaaS-based services.
-Of the remaining 60 percent, they must be moved to an IaaS-based approach with a virtual machine running the respective database software.
+Of the remaining 60 percent, they must be moved to an IaaS-based approach with a VM running the respective database software.

 #### Step 2: Application assessment

-The results from the assessment provided Contoso with the visibility that they utilize primarily Java, PHP, and Node.js applications.
+The results from the assessment showed Contoso that they use primarily Java, PHP, and Node.js applications.
 They have identified the following:

 - 100 Java applications
-- ~50 Node.js applications
+- About 50 Node.js applications
-- ~25 PHP applications
+- About 25 PHP applications

 #### Step 3: Database assessment